5 releases (3 stable)

 Crates.io Documentation

 This library is a Rust library which focuses on wrapping the ATLAS Freedom REST API in an easy to use and idiomatic way.
-The API is entirely asynchronous, support for a blocking client may be added sometime in the future, but for now an executor is required for usage, we recommend tokio.
+The API is entirely asynchronous, support for a blocking client may be added sometime in the future, but for now an executor is required for usage.
+We recommend tokio, as it is already a dependency of the asynchronous http client used.

 Installation